srobo/runbook/docs/competition/team-support/kit-return.md

 The Kit Return List ([example][kit-return-list]) should be used to ensure all the items are present and correct.
 One form should be used per team, and this form should be kept to prove the kit was returned correctly.
 Once completed, keep the form with its respective kit.

+!!! tip
+    Some of the boards can be hard to distinguish.
+Use the [Kit Cheat Sheet][kit-cheat-sheet] to help.

 When fully checked, the supervisor should fill out the [Kit Return Form][kit-return-form] to confirm everything is complete.

 If a team has received a replacement part throughout the year, they may have an additional item.
 Teams with additional kit should be known in advance.